 GuideBest South Island Accommodation

-Known for its stunning vistas and native bush, the South Island of Aotearoa has a lot to offer when it comes to a relaxing escape and features some of the best hotels and boutique accommodation options in the country.
+Known for its stunning vistas and native bush, the South Island of New Zealand has a lot to offer when it comes to a relaxing escape, and features some of the best hotels and boutique accommodation options in the country.

 The places worth staying in the South Island